 Set Goals and create a plan

 You need to start with a simple task, decide what your long-term goals are.
 Maybe you want to be CEO someday or head of your department.
 Perhaps you want to change industry or career path completely and do something completely different.
 But it all starts with an honest self-assessment of what you want.
 If you don’t know what you want, you need to figure it out.
 That can take some time.
 Don’t just focus on a job title for the sake of it, think about what you actually enjoy doing, and how you can spend more time doing that.
-For example, if you don’t like managing people or being responsible, becoming head of your department probably isn’t the best idea.
+For example, if you don’t like managing people or being responsible for decisions, becoming head of your department probably isn’t the best idea.

 Once you have worked out what you want, you need to research what that person does and be honest about which skills you need to develop to get there.
 This takes a lot of self-awareness and honesty with your self-assessment.
 Draw up a list of those gaps and create a plan to develop those skills.
 Everything you do moving forward, should be working towards those skills and your end goal.
 Your timelines need to be realistic, if you do want to be CEO, but you are 25 and never managed anyone before, you aren’t going to develop those skills in 18 months.

 So, you have your goals and a clear idea of what you need to develop to get there, so go make it happen!
 Once you start to get proactive in your own career development, you will be amazed at how easy it is to gain the exposure you seek.
 Speak to your manager and HR department.
 Your firm will likely have a number of training courses and probably even a training expense allowance.
 Most employees never make use of this.
 Many multinational firms also have link ups with the likes of LinkedIn allowing employees to access 14,000+ training courses for free!